lithops-cloud/airflow-plugin/README.md

 ### Installing Apache Airflow

-Use `pip` to install the last stable version of Apache Aiflow.
+Use `pip` to install the last stable version of Apache Airflow.
 Make sure to install the Python3 version:

 ```
 pip3 install apache-airflow